What Are the Benefits and Drawbacks of Nonprofit Tax-Exempt Status?

 Donations to these organizations are often tax-deductible.
 This makes nonprofits more appealing for people to support them.
 This tax-exempt status can help nonprofits save money, allowing them to put more resources into their mission.
 Moreover, they can apply for grants and other funding that might not be available to for-profit businesses.

 The Corporate Shield

 The form of the organization offers advantages in itself.
-Since nonprofits exist as corporations, they possess all the benefits of corporate status.
-The corporate form shields owners and managers of the organization from personal liability for the group's actions, subject to certain legal exceptions.
-Nonprofit incorporation formalizes the group's goals and helps maintain organizational focus as the effort grows.
+Since nonprofits exist as corporations, they have all the benefits of corporate status.
+The corporate form shields owners and managers of the organization from personal liability so they will not be held liable for the group's actions.
+This is subject to certain legal exceptions.
+Nonprofit incorporation formalizes the group's goals.
+It helps maintain organizational focus as the effort grows.

-Keep in mind, one of the best ways to maintain your corporate protection is to always document the major business decisions and nonprofit meetings you hold.
-Major business decisions include any contracts your nonprofit enters into, meeting minutes for all annual meetings of directors and shareholders (corporations) or members/managers.
-It is a wise idea to always keep these records in either a electronic or paper format for 7-10 years in case you are ever sued or audited.
+Keep in mind that one of the best ways to maintain your corporate protection is to keep good records.
+Always document the major business decisions and nonprofit meetings you hold.
+Major business decisions include any contracts your nonprofit enters into.
+It also includes meeting minutes for all annual meetings of directors and shareholders or members/managers.
+It is a wise idea to always keep these records in either an electronic or paper format for seven to 10 years in case you are ever sued or audited.

-Some organizations prefer the flexibility and potential for personal gain implicated by forprofit status.
+Some organizations prefer the flexibility of for-profit organizations.
+They prefer the potential for personal gain.
 Other organizations eschew incorporation entirely.
-Many smaller organizations will not realize substantial advantages from nonprofit tax-exempt status after going through the intensive application process.
+Many smaller organizations will not enjoy the advantages of nonprofit tax-exempt status.
 Each individual group must weigh the pros and cons of the status carefully in light of their organizational goals and values.